robmoore-i/ci-build-simulator/README.md

   plugin will generate code.
 For example, `ci.build.simulator.sleeper`.
 The `<project name>` is the name of the subdirectory of this repo (i.e. the value within the 'include' call in `settings.gradle.kts`).
+- The Jenkins instance has a [username/password credential](https://www.jenkins.io/doc/book/using/using-credentials/)
+  configured, called `GitHubPushAccess`, which holds valid credentials for pushing to this repository's Git remote.

 ## Extending this simulator